BA GB Curriculum & Courses

 42 Upper-Division, 36 Major Coursework, 18 Minor or Dual Degree

-The BA in Games and Behavior is a dynamic program with a set of learning outcomes targeting a broad understanding of important design principles and human behavior in serious and recreational games, as well as implications tied to gamification in society.
+The BA in Games and Behavior is a dynamic program with a set of program goals (or student competencies) and learning outcomes targeting a broad understanding of important design principles and human behavior in serious and recreational games, as well as implications tied to gamification in society.

 • Students will demonstrate the ability to design a game for various purposes, such as education, health and wellbeing, training, and entertainment by incorporating best practices related to gamification in all stages, including challenges and fun factor, balancing, level design, scoring and progression, user interface, interaction mechanics, narration, functionality, usability and playability.